-'''

-raidcom get pool [-key <keyword>] [-fx] [-pcap]
+raidcom get pool [-key <keyword>] [-fx] [-pcap][-time zone <time zone>]

-'''

-Specify this option to display the following keywords that can be specified for <keyword>:
+Specify this option to display the following information that can be specified for <keyword>:

-- opt: Pool name. - basic: Basic information about the pool. - fmc: Information about parity groups of FMC contained in a pool, or about parity groups that support accelerated compression. - software_saving: This command is supported on the following storage systems: VSP G1x00, VSP F1500, VSP G350, G370, G700, G900, VSP F350, F370, F700, F900.
-Information about the amount of capacity saved by deduplication and compression.
+- opt: Pool name. - basic: Basic information about the pool. - fmc: Information about parity groups that support accelerated compression. - FMC stands for flash module compression (a drive in a parity group that supports accelerated compression). - software_saving: Information about the amount of capacity saved by deduplication and compression.